-16. PARENT UNDERTAKING AND CONTROLLING PARTY
+13. PARENT UNDERTAKING AND CONTROLLING PARTY

-As at 31 December 2015, the LLP's Designated Members were BOS and Addison Social Housing Limited (as Liquidation Member).
-LBG, a public limited company registered and domiciled in Scotland, was regarded by the Members as the ultimate parent company.
-LBG is also the parent undertaking of the largest group of undertakings for which group financial statements are drawn up and of which the LLP is a member.
+As at 31 December 2017, the LLP's Designated Members were BOS and Addison Social Housing Limited (as Liquidation Member).
+LBG, a public limited company registered and domiciled in Scotland, was regarded by the Members as the ultimate parent undertaking and contolling party.
+LBG is also the parent undertaking of the largest group of undertakings for which group financial statements are drawn up and of which these financial statements are consolidated.
 BOS is the parent undertaking of the smallest such group of undertakings.
-Copies of the group financial statements of both companies may be obtained from the Group Secretariat, Lloyds Banking Group plc, The Mound, Edinburgh, EH1 1YZ.
+Copies of the group financial statements of BOS and LBG may be obtained from the Group Secretariat, Lloyds Banking Group plc, The Mound, Edinburgh, EH1 1YZ.